 Understanding the Do’s and Don’ts of Bankruptcy in Ohio and Kentucky

 When debt becomes overwhelming, it can be difficult to know where to turn to get back on your feet.
 Many people delay contacting a debt-relief lawyer for a wide range of reasons.
 Unfortunately, there are many misconceptions and myths about what filing for bankruptcy can and cannot do.
-At the law firm of Minnillo & Jenkins CO.
-LPA, a large part of what we do is dispelling bankruptcy myths and guiding individuals, married couples and businesses through to a brighter, debt-free future.
+At the law firm of Minnillo Law Group Co., LPA, a large part of what we do is dispelling bankruptcy myths and guiding individuals, married couples and businesses through to a brighter, debt-free future.

 It is important to note that there is no one-size-fits all solution to debt.
 In some circumstances it may be necessary to file bankruptcy quickly when emergencies, such as foreclosure, repossessions and garnishments, arise.
 In other situations, bankruptcy planning may be necessary to protect a tax refund, a bonus or other assets.
 Learning your options sooner rather than later can help you to make informed decisions about your financial future.

 Helping You Get Debt Relief the Right Way in Cincinnati